 Flood level data is constantly being sent to the NWS by the USGS to inform citizens as early as possible before a flood hits their specified area.

 When a flood occurs, both the USGS and NWS work together, exchanging and analyzing updated hydrologic data.
 The NWS will collect the local precipitation data while the USGS focuses on information derived from the stream gauges.
 Finally, the data from both organizations is combined to determine the overall risk of flooding.

 Once the NWS and USGS have identified the potential for a flood to occur, the NWS will send alerts to the local, state, and federal decision-makers.
 These individuals must then take action in practicing prevention methods to limit as much damage as possible from the floodwaters.

 These methods can include flood-proofing, flood-fighting, evacuation orders, or the entire shutdown of specific buildings and the amount of time given to the community to take action.

 While the NWS and USGS take all measures possible to provide the most accurate, up-to-date warnings, it is up to you to take action and protect your property from flood damage.
 While many situations allow you to prepare by taking prevention methods, you must consider your safety as the number one priority in an emergency situation.
 As soon as you have been notified for a flood warning in your area and are advised for immediate evacuation, do not hesitate to leave your property as soon as possible.

 In the event that you have returned to your home and your property has sustained severe flood damage, do not hesitate to contact a flood cleanup professional.
-As soon as you have ensured the safety of you and your loved ones, consider calling ServiceMaster, one of the nation’s most trusted and respected disaster restoration companies.
+As soon as you have ensured the safety of you and your loved ones, consider calling a local disaster restoration companies.
 Their technicians are available 24/7, trained, and experienced to arrive right away and begin extracting the water out of all affected areas.
 They will work effectively and efficiently to return your home to its previous condition in a timely manner.